spatie/sheets/README.md

 ];
 ```

-In the above example, the default collection will implicitly be set to `posts`.
+Below the default collection is set to `pages`:

 ```php
 return [